eosrio/hyperion-docs/docs/providers/install/manual_install.md

 ## RabbitMQ

 !!! attention
-    From Hyperion 3.3.10, RabbitMQ version 3.12+ is required.
+    From Hyperion 4.x, RabbitMQ version 4.x+ is recommended.
+RabbitMQ 3.12+ is the minimum supported version.

 Follow the detailed installation instructions on the official [RabbitMQ documentation](https://www.rabbitmq.com/install-debian.html#installation-methods){:target="_blank"}.